ecilasun/tinysys/software/SDK/vpu.md

 The lowest 4 bits are green, followed by 4 bits of blue, and 4 bits of red.

 The remaining 4 bits are reserved for future and should always be set to zeros.

-### Horizontal blanking interrupts

-The horizontal blanking interrupt is set up to trigger at a given scanline.
-The trigger will fire on the desired line, and for all lines below it until the handler detects and changes the new line to another, for example to generate copper-like effects.

-This allows for secondary uses of this interrupt as a vertical blanking interrupt, if one were to wait for last line of the video output (line 525) and swap the scan-out buffer.

-For a full sample that uses the hblank handlers, see the sample code in 'samples/hblank' directory.

-> **Warning:** hblank interrupts will never yield back to the system until they return, therefore try to keep them as short as possible

 ### Back to [SDK Documentation](README.md)